georg-rath/ogrt/README.md

 ## Ominous Glibc Runtime Tracker

 OGRT is a tool designed to track user processes on a HPC cluster.
-It extends on the concepts introduced with [XALT](https://github.com/Fahey-McLay/xalt).
+It extends on the concepts introduced by [XALT](https://github.com/Fahey-McLay/xalt).

 ### Features